leahmeiv/leahmeiv-template/essays/keep-calm-and-code-on.md

+---
+layout: essay
+type: essay
+title: Keep Calm and Code On
+# All dates must be YYYY-MM-DD format!
+date: 2018-09-20
+labels:
+  - Software Engineering
+  - ESLint
+  - IntelliJ
+  - Coding Standards
+  - JSFiddle
+  - Javascript
+---
-# Keep Calm and Code
+# Keep Calm and Code On

 ### Just a Code Away
 While others may think coding standards can help you learn programming language, you may think of coding standards as how many spaces to indent or where you put your curly braces.
 Coding, to me, is like learning a different language, for instance, Spanish.
 Forgetting an accent on a letter may create a different word or that word may not exist at all.
 Meanwhile, forgetting a comma in a list of numbers or mispelling a word in a code can lead to either an unexpected outcome, or the program exploding with errors.